nayan-agrawal/java-notes/notes/OOPs.md

 }
 ```

+**Note**: You cannot override a private method as it is not accessible outside the class.
+Also, you cannot override a final method as it is marked as a final and cannot be modified.

 #### Inheritance
 Inheritance is a process in which one object acquires all the properties and behaviors of its parent object automatically.
 In such a way, you can reuse, extend or modify the attributes and behaviors which are defined in other classes.
 In Java, the class which inherits the members of another class is called **derived class** and the class whose members are inherited is called **base class**.
 The derived class is the specialized class for the base class.